Engineers-of-the-future/Cloud-Data-Mining-Computing/README.md

 # Cloud-Data-Mining-Computing

+With the large amounts of information handled in this era, the ability to analyze it has become a problem for companies.
+The use of Cloud Data Mining as a web analytics tool can help us develop digital analysis strategies for modern companies.

 ## How does this architecture work?
 All the access to the architecture is handled through the Amazon API Gateway Service, this service connects only to three AWS Lambda functions.